Jephtha-T/DMS_CW2024/README.md

 - Used as having a dedicated class for management is much more efficient if main menus, more levels or pause menus are added

 CollisionManager
-- Handles all collisions between items, planes and projectiles, made to reduce complexity of levelparent
+- Handles all collisions between items, planes and projectiles, made to reduce complexity of LevelParent

 GameLoop
 - Handles actual Game loop and timeline, made to reduce complexity of LevelParent